ASHA and the Pan American Health Organization

 Honduras.
 The ASHA-PAHO on-site assessment teams identified the needs of each country and recommended offering educational and service delivery assistance in communication disorders.
 To meet the identified needs, ASHA established three ad hoc committees composed of ASHA members.

-- In 2017, the ASHA-PAHO collaboration has added one new country:
+- In 2017, the ASHA-PAHO collaboration added a new country,

-- In 2016, the ASHA-PAHO collaboration has added three new countries:
+- In 2016, the ASHA-PAHO collaboration added a new country,

 - In 2014, ASHA became a Non-Governmental Organization (NGO) in official relations with PAHO.

 The 67th World Health Assembly (May 2014) adopted a resolution endorsing the